THE MAJOR RICHARD STAR ACT COULD HELP 50,000 VETS RECEIVE FULL PAY & DISABILITY BENEFITS

 This bill came to be after Army Reserve Maj.
 Richard Star developed lung cancer while serving in Iraq and Afghanistan.

-Unfortunately, he had a medical retirement after receiving a diagnosis of terminal cancer.
+Unfortunately, he medically retired after receiving a diagnosis of terminal cancer.
 Once discovering that his VA disability benefits would offset his military retirement pay, Star began seeking change.

 Sadly, Star passed away in 2021, but his movement continues with this bill as lawmakers work to right this wrong.